 - 6 Frequently Asked Questions ( FAQ)

 Bending is a sheet metal forming process to create a V shape, U shape channels along a straight axis of sheet metal.
 The more ductile the sheet metal is, the easier it to do the bending.
 Bending shape and size depends on the tools used, the thickness of the sheet metal, types of material used, etc.

 You may like to read: Difference between HRCA and CRCA sheet.

 Before you dig into types of bending, we should understand how the bending process or bending operation works.
 We need to know the working principle of bending operations.

-In bending there is usually a die which is fitted in the press brake.
-This is a stationary channel like part.
+In bending, there is usually a die that is fitted in the press brake.
+This is a stationary channel-like part.
 The die has the outer shape of the bend that is going to be produced.
-There is a tool that is attached to the ram of the machine with the help of clamps and has rounded edges which form the inner shape of the bend.
+There is a tool attached to the ram of the machine with the help of clamps and has rounded edges that form the bend’s inner shape.
 This tool is called a punch.
 Punch is a moving part and creates the bending force.